 Tip #3: Look the part

-And, while there’s nothing wrong with swapping the strict corporate look for a more relaxed dress code, there are still some basic rules to follow to look professional during virtual interviews.
+While there’s nothing wrong with swapping the strict corporate look for a more relaxed dress code, there are still some basic rules to follow to look professional during virtual interviews.

-Here are some key appearance rules to apply next time you join a virtual interview with a candidate:
+Here are some key appearance rules to apply next time you join a virtual interview with a candidate.

-Rule #1: Mind your posture
+- Mind your posture

 Try to sit closer to the camera with your shoulders expanded, relaxed, and centered on the screen.